 China’s national pension fund said it selected 12 global asset managers including JPMorgan Chase & Co.
-(JPM) and Schroders Plc (SDR) for its overseas investments.
+(JPM:US) and Schroders Plc (SDR) for its overseas investments.

 The National Council for Social Security Fund signed investment management agreements with JPMorgan, Schroders, Lombard Odier and Neuberger Berman for multiasset class products, according to a statement yesterday on its website.